-Posted on January 13th, 2010 by Editor
+Posted on January 13th, 2010 by editor

 While views on 2010 are generally cautiously optimistic, there are serious issues South African businesses will have to face during the year, issues that have nothing to do with soccer or economics, writes ALLEN SMITH, CEO of ContinuitySA.